 In May 2019, in connection with the Narellan Acquisition, the Company assumed an operating lease for the manufacture, sale and storage of swimming pools and associated equipment with Acquigen Pty Ltd, which is owned by an employee who is also a shareholder of the Company.
 The lease expires in June 2028.
-As of December 31, 2019, future minimum lease payments totaled \$4.3 million related to this lease.
-The Company recognized \$0.2 million of rent expense related to this lease during the year ended December 31, 2019, which is recognized within selling, general and administrative expense on the consolidated statement of operations.
+As of December 31, 2019 and 2020, future minimum lease payments totaled \$4.3 million and \$4.2 million, respectively, related to this lease.
+The Company recognized \$0.2 million and \$0.4 million of rent expense related to this lease during the years ended December 31, 2019 and 2020, respectively, which is recognized within selling, general and administrative expense on the consolidated statements of operations.

-19. SEGMENT AND GEOGRAPHIC INFORMATION
+20. SEGMENT AND GEOGRAPHIC INFORMATION